emtreila/Python-console-games/Connect Four/README.md

 # 🔴🟡 Connect Four
 Connect Four is a classic two-player game recreated in the Python console.
-You face off against the computer in a battle of strategy and positioning—drop your discs into columns, and try to connect four in a row before the computer does!
+You face off against the computer in a battle of strategy and positioning-drop your discs into columns, and try to connect four in a row before the computer does!

 ## 📌 RULES
 - The game is played on a **6-row x 7-column** grid.